Tiedemann Giese: Life and career

 Bishop Giese was a lifelong friend and frequent companion of the astronomer and proponent of heliocentrism Nicolaus Copernicus and shared his interest in astronomy.
 As a very wealthy man, Giese had the best instruments which, from time to time, he loaned to Copernicus.
 Giese, seven years younger than Copernicus, was sufficiently well educated to be able to follow Copernicus' studies.
 Giese bought his friend an ingenious sundial, and gave him an instrument with which he could observe the equinoxes.
 The mathematician, Rheticus, published a list of Giese's astronomical instruments, which he considered to have been made by men who really understood their mathematics.

-Giese actively encouraged his friend, Copernicus, to publish his findings in relation to the movement of the planets in the solar system.
-In turn, Copernicus regularly acknowledged his indedebtness to the many friends, especially Giese and Rheticus, who had supported him and encouraged him to publish.
+Giese actively encouraged his friend, Copernicus, to publish his findings in relation to the movement of the planets in the Solar System.
+In turn, Copernicus regularly acknowledged his indebtedness to the many friends, especially Giese and Rheticus, who had supported him and encouraged him to publish.

 In 1516, Giese was the co-author, with Copernicus, of a letter to the Polish King Sigismund I the Old asking for the King's protection of Prussia against the Teutonic Knights, and generally supported the interests of the Polish Crown against that of the Teutonic Order.
 Danzig had been part of the State of the Teutonic Order since the Teutonic invasion of Gdańsk Pomerania in 1308.
 Its population became ethnically German as a result.
 In 1466 Danzig reverted to the Kingdom of Poland, within which it retained considerable independence (e.g. had its own judiciary and minted its own coinage).
 The region's ethnic German inhabitants resisted full incorporation into Poland, but turned to the Polish King for support against the Teutonic aggressors.